Topic: Gateway Medical Center

 The meeting begins at 7:00pm and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

-The Bypass was shut down between Seven Mile Ferry Road and Glendale Drive.
-One driver was transported by LifeFlight to Vanderbilt Medical Center and the other two other drivers, along with one passenger, were transported by Montgomery County EMS to Gateway Medical Center.
+One individual is being transported by LifeFlight to Vanderbilt Medical Center and one individual will be transported by EMS to Gateway Medical Center.